 In addition to milk, there are a variety of foods that contain calcium and can help children get sufficient levels of calcium in their daily diet.
 Some examples include:

-Because calcium is generally best absorbed through the diet, Dr. Doyle encourages her patients to meet their daily requirement by making food choices they enjoy that are also high in calcium.
-However if their lab tests continue to show insufficient levels, a calcium supplement may be necessary.
+Because calcium is best absorbed through the diet, Dr. Doyle encourages her patients to meet their daily requirement by making food choices they enjoy that are also high in calcium.
+However, if their lab tests continue to show insufficient levels, a calcium supplement may be necessary.
 “Some supplements don’t get absorbed as well as others, and patients metabolize various formulations differently, so it may be a matter of trial and error to find one that works,” says Dr. Doyle.
 A blood test that reveals a rising calcium level confirms the supplement’s efficacy.

-The need for adequate vitamin D was recently underscored when the American Academy of Pediatrics doubled the recommended amount that should be taken daily from 200 international units to 400 international units.
 According to Dr. Doyle, many laboratories’ standard normal range of serum Vitamin D levels is a minimum level of 20 nanograms per deciliter of blood upon testing.
 However, she and her colleagues at HSS usually begin treating children with less than 30 nanograms per deciliter aggressively, as they believe this level to be insufficient.

 Some children in whom an improved diet and supplements are not effective may be candidates for treatment with bisphosphonates, drugs that help prevent bone loss in adults with osteoporosis.
 “In children, these drugs have shown great promise in osteoporosis caused by congenital disorders, such as osteogenesis imperfecta, and may also be a good option for patients with metabolic disorders,” Dr. Doyle says.
 “However, their use in young patients is still experimental and must be followed very carefully.”